coder/modules/aider/README.md

 > [contact us](https://coder.com/contact) to get help or share feedback.

 Your workspace must have either `screen` or `tmux` installed to use this.

+Task reporting is **enabled by default** in this module, allowing you to:

+- Send an initial prompt to Aider during workspace creation
+- Monitor task progress in the Coder UI
+- Use the `coder_parameter` resource to collect prompts from users

+### Setting up Task Reporting

+To use task reporting effectively:

+1. Add the Coder Login module to your template
+2. Configure the necessary environment variables to pass the task prompt and status slug
+3. Optionally add a coder_parameter to collect prompts from users

+Here's a complete example:

 ```tf
 module "coder-login" {